jsmaatta/dry_martini_peg/README.md

 newrf.mdp
 ```
 The advantage of the newrf.mdp is that one can then use Gromacs GPU acceleration to make simulations much faster.
+The newrf.mdp allows stochastic integrator at 40fs also with GPUs.
+For more details of the modifications, look at the notes in the newrf.mdp.

 ## Step 4:
 We included couple different starting configurations